zeelpatel30/DockerImage/README.md

-1)	**Create the certificate using openssl at mkdir /usr/local/docker/localregistry/certs**
+1)**Create the certificate using openssl at mkdir /usr/local/docker/localregistry/certs**

 a) **openssl genrsa -out ca.key 2048**